marcelmazon/rosicrucian-literature/en/books/ancient-and-modern-initiation.md

-[1]
+---
+title: "Ancient and Modern Initiation"
+language: 'en'
+original_title: "Ancient and Modern Initiation"
+original_language: 'en'
+author: 'Max Heindel'
+original_source_file: 'self'
+---

-Ancient and Modern Initiation
+<h1 id="ancient-and-modern-initiation">Ancient and Modern Initiation</h1>

-by
-Max Heindel
+by Max Heindel [1865-1919]

-[1865-1919]

 THE ROSICRUCIAN FELLOWSHIP
 International Headquarters
 Mt.
 Ecclesia
 PO Box 713
 Oceanside, California, 92054, U.S.A.

-[3]

-FOREWORD
+### <h3 id="foreword">FOREWORD</h3>

 Within the pages of this little volume are to be found some of the most priceless gems belonging to the deepest phases of the Christian religion.
 These gems are the result of the spiritual investigations of that inspired and illumined Seer, Max Heindel, the authorized messenger of the Elder Brothers of the Rose Cross, who are working to disseminate throughout the Western World the deeper spiritual meanings which are both concealed and revealed within the Christian religion.

 The various important steps as outlined in the life of our Savior, Christ Jesus, form the general plan of Initiation for humanity.
 Max Heindel in this work gives a deeper and more mystic insight into this alchemical process as it takes place in the body of man himself.
 For we are but "a little lower than the angels...and it doth not yet appear what we shall be."

 This volume will be a welcome addition to the libraries of many ministers and church organizations throughout the world.
 It will sound a new note of inspiration and encouragement to all those who labor in His name.

-[4]

 The Rosicrucian School has a priceless heritage in the opportunity to promulgate, during this crucial time in the spiritual evolution of men and nations, the esoteric teachings belonging to the Christian Church.
 "Unto whomsoever much is given, of him shall be much required."
 Therefore it is in the spirit of reverence and humility that the Rosicrucian Fellowship dedicates the priceless teachings contained within this little book to the service of all humanity.